sjhoeksma/restoff/README.md

 		- requires better mockable restapi backend for testing)
 	* support nested resources (example: /users/45/addresses)
 	* support non-standard restful api: ability to map a user
+* Expectations:
+	* Every resource must have one unique key field.
+		* Unique key field should be a UUID.

 ## RestOff Usage